Tips for a smooth 2021 Holiday Season.October 21, 2021

 Animals eligible for acceptance in the AGA Certified program must be born and raised in the United States of America.
 Animals must be identified at the earliest opportunity following birth by a producer-determined animal identification system.
 Each animal’s record must include breed, ear tag or unique identification number, date of birth, and owner.
 Producer records that trace an animal from birth to harvest must accompany animals when delivered to processor.
 Genetically engineered and or cloned animals are prohibited.

-Learn more about the American Grassfed Association’s standards here.
+Click the link learn more about the American Grassfed Association’s standards.

 Did you know that many of our animals, especially bison, are grazed on certified bird-friendly pastures?
 Thanks to a special program developed by Audobon and the hard work of our Grazing Partners, we’re helping to ensure the protection of grassland birds.